VedanshNigam/VedanshNigam/README.md

 - 👋 Hi, I’m @VedanshNigam
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning C++ , JavaScript and Python

 <!---
 VedanshNigam/VedanshNigam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.